polca/premise/docs/extract.rst

 *premise* tries to adhere to the IAM scenario data as much as possible.
 There are however a number of cases where external data sources are used.
-This is notably the case for non-CO2 pollutants emissions for different sectors (electricity, steel and cement), as well as expected efficiency gains for photovoltaic panels.
+This is notably the case for non-CO2 pollutants emissions for different sectors (electricity, steel and cement), as well as expected efficiency gains for photovoltaic panels and batteries.

 Air emissions
 *************